ARM-software/psa-arch-tests/tbsa-v8m/README.md

   - This test suite is not a substitute for design verification.

- - To review the test logs, Arm licensees can contact ARM directly through their partner managers.
+ - To review the test logs, Arm licensees can contact Arm directly through their partner managers.

 ## Layers

-TBSA-M compliance tests use a layered software-stack approach to enable porting across different test platforms.
-The constituents of the layered stack are as below:
+TBSA-v8M compliance tests use a layered software-stack approach to enable porting across different test platforms.
+The constituents of the layered stack are:
          - Test suite
          - Validation Abstraction Layer (VAL)
          - Platform Abstraction Layer (PAL)